ZJULearning/nsg/README.md

 ### Pre-built kNN Graph and NSG Index

 Here we also provide our pre-built kNN graph and NSG index files used in our papar's experiments.

-Those files are generated using the parameters and commands above.

 - kNN Graph:
 	+ SIFT1M - [sift_200nn.graph](http://downloads.zjulearning.org:8081/sift_200nn.graph)